 frequency of visits

-One way to measure a customer’s journey data is through keeping track of visit frequency.
+One way to measure a customer’s journey data is by keeping track of visit frequency.
 Through springbig’s cannabis CRM software, you are able to target customers/patients by how often they visit your store.

 Once you have established tier levels for your loyal customers, you can continue to build relationships by offering special deals to those who reach each level.
 These rewards may also entice those in lower tiers to work toward the next level.